 FELLOWS HAD GRADED EACH INCOMING MBA APPLICATION

-Until now, applications at Booth were assigned to one of 42 chosen second-year MBA students known as Admission Fellows.
+Until now, Booth candidate applications were assigned to one of 42 chosen second-year MBA students known as Admission Fellows.
 The Fellows are chosen on the basis of their first year involvement in giving tours and running Admit Weekends, along with the passion they demonstrate for the school.
 At the height of the admissions cycle, each Fellow was handed 10 to 12 files a week.

 Fellows then would grade six separate parts of every application on a scale of one to six (with one being the highest score possible): 1) Test scores (GMAT or GRE plus TOEFL), 2) Quality of academics (Chicago looks beyond the GPA and more deeply into undergraduate (and graduate) transcripts to examine the courses you took and what grades you received in them), 3) Work experience, 4) Extracurricular activity, particularly as it reveals demonstrated leadership, 5) Essays, and 6) Recommendations.